Skip to main content

 • atmosphere

-The game's atmosphere is richly enhanced by a narrated fantastical story, contributing to its unique oriental ambiance.
-Players describe it as an interactive short story rather than a traditional puzzle or walking simulator, featuring immersive scenery and music that create a deeply atmospheric experience.
+The game's atmosphere is enhanced by a narrated fantastical story, contributing to its oriental ambiance.
+Players describe it as an interactive short story with immersive scenery and music, blending elements of atmospheric exploration and light walking simulation.

 • “Unlike the other games from these developers, the fantastical fable/story in this game is voiced by a narrator which, on balance, I felt added to the oriental atmosphere.”